-The Investment Manager is as an exempt market dealer, investment fund manager and portfolio manager in certain jurisdictions.
-The Investment Manager is considered a "connected issuer" and/or "related issuer" of the Trust, as such terms are defined in National Instrument 33-105 - Underwriting Conflicts, in connection with the distribution of securities pursuant to this Offering, which may result in a conflict of interest.
-The dealing representatives of the Investment Manager who are acting on behalf of the Investment Manager in connection with the Offering, are employees of the Manager and the Investment Manager, and may be employees of the Trust.
-The dealing representatives only offer the Investment Manager's group of companies' products in their roles as dealing representatives for the Investment Manager.
-The information and analyses contained in this Offering Memorandum, and the terms and conditions contained in the Subscription Agreement, have been prepared by the Manager and the Investment Manager on behalf of the Trust.
+The Manager is as an exempt market dealer, investment fund manager and portfolio manager in certain jurisdictions.
+The Manager is considered a "connected issuer" and/or "related issuer" of the Trust, as such terms are defined in National Instrument 33-105 - Underwriting Conflicts, in connection with the distribution of securities pursuant to this Offering, which may result in a conflict of interest.
+The dealing representatives of the Manager who are acting on behalf of the Manager in connection with the Offering, are employees of the Manager.
+The dealing representatives only offer the Manager's group of companies' products in their roles as dealing representatives for the Manager.
+The information and analyses contained in this Offering Memorandum, and the terms and conditions contained in the Subscription Agreement, have been prepared by the Manager on behalf of the Trust.